Employee stock ownership: United Kingdom

 Employee Share Ownership Plans (ESOPs) became widespread for a short period in the UK under the government of Margaret Thatcher, particularly following the Transport Act 1985, which deregulated and then privatised bus services.
 Councils seeking to protect workers ensured that employees accessed shares as privatisation took place, but employee owners soon lost their shares as they were bought up and bus companies were taken over.
 The disappearance of stock plans was dramatic.

 United States

 In the United States, there is a widespread practice of employee stock ownership.
-It began with industrial companies and today is particularly common in the technology sector but also companies in other industries, such as Whole Foods Market, WinCo Foods, and Starbucks.
+It began with industrial companies and today is particularly common in the technology sector but also companies in other industries, such as Publix, Wawa, WinCo Foods, and Starbucks.

+The dominant structure for majority employee ownership in the United States is the employee stock ownership plan (ESOP), a tax-qualified retirement vehicle established under the Employee Retirement Income Security Act of 1974.
+ESOPs draw on the work of investment banker Louis Kelso, who advocated broadening capital ownership through employee stock purchases.
+Section 1042 of the Internal Revenue Code permits owners of closely held C corporations who sell at least 30 percent of company stock to an ESOP to defer capital gains tax by reinvesting the proceeds in qualified replacement property, a provision widely cited as the key tax incentive supporting the structure's adoption.
+Based on Department of Labor Form 5500 filings for plan years ending in 2023, 6,525 ESOPs covered 15.1 million participants and held an estimated $2.0 trillion in assets, including employer securities and other retirement-plan assets.
+Although KSOPs comprised 15 percent of the plans, they accounted for 87 percent of participants and 88 percent of assets.

+Employee-ownership transitions are nuanced transactions involving choices among multiple structural vehicles, such as employee stock ownership plans (ESOPs), employee ownership trusts, and worker cooperatives, and have historically required specialist advisors, contributing to limited uptake among small and medium-sized businesses.
+Software platforms have recently emerged that help owners compare employee ownership against private-equity and strategic-sale alternatives, including the Palo Alto–based startup Zolidar.

 In his 2020 presidential campaign, Bernie Sanders proposed that 20% of stocks in corporations with over $100 million in annual revenue be owned by the corporation's workers.